Roof Insulation Guide

 Blown Insulation

-Blown insulation, usually composed of fibreglass, is flexible and extremely easy to install.
+Blown insulation, usually composed of fibreglass or cellulose, is flexible and extremely easy to install.

 Blown insulation contains small particles which mould to any space.
 You can use this type of insulation to fill existing walls with minimal damage.